 Cytodex 3 is a microporous microcarrier sold by GE Healthcare.
 It is made of cross-linked dextran and has a coating of acid-denatured porcine collagen.
-The beads come in powder and must be swelled in PBS prior to use.
+The beads come in powder form and must be swelled in PBS prior to use.
 The beads range from 60-87 microns in diameter [11].
-This diameter is smaller than that of the Biosilon beads, thus the surface area is smaller as well.
-A greater amount of beads would have to be used to achieve the same cell density as with the Biosilon beads.
+This diameter is smaller than that of the Biosilon beads, thus a greater amount of beads would have to be used to achieve the same cell density as with the Biosilon beads.
 10 g costs \$141.00, and assuming 0.5 g is needed for an experiment, the estimated cost is \$7.05 per experiment [12].
-This type of microcarrier was used to investigate the differences between metabolite levels through enzymes regulating phospholipid and mitochondrial metabolism in normal mammary epithelial cells and in the breast cancer cell lines 21PT and 21NT.
-The NMR perfusion experiments for this study were done using a bioreactor [12].
+This type of microcarrier was used to investigate the differences between metabolite levels through enzymes regulating phospholipid and mitochondrial metabolism in normal mammary epithelial cells and in breast cancer cell lines 21PT and 21NT.
+The NMR perfusion experiments for this study were done using bioreactors [12].
 Thus, these beads have been used with cancer cells and with a bioreactor, but have not been used with any of the specific cell lines for this project.